Gokul2003g/notRedis/DESIGN.md

 ## Concurrency Model (Initial)

-- One goroutine per connection
+- One goroutine per connection, Not implementing Event Loops like redis does
 - Shared in-memory store
 - Mutex-protected writes